Supersonic Boom (Boom) presented plans for the future supersonic passenger plane

 • All systems checked to achieve safety objectives

 • Completion of the front fuselage and wings

-From what Blake Scholl, the founder and CEO of Boom, said, we can hope that in 10 years we will fly supersonic at 2.2 Mach speeds.
-That means we can travel Madrid - Bostin in just 3.3 hours, New - York - London in just 3.15 hours or San Francisco - Tokyo in just 5.5 hours.
-Or maybe we can fly Sydney - Los Angeles in just 6: 45 hours, currently the distance is traveled in about 15 hours.
+From what was stated by Blake Scholl, founder and CEO of Boom, we can hope that in 10 years we will fly supersonically at speeds of 2.2 Mach.
+This means that we will be able to travel Madrid - Bostin in just 3.3 hours, New - York - London in just 3.15 hours or San Francisco - Tokyo in just 5.5 hours.
+Or like being able to fly Sydney - Los Angeles in just 6:45 hours, currently the distance is covered in about 15 hours.

 The future sounds good!